site.btaMedia Review: July 29

 BTA Photo

-Speaking on the morning programme of the Bulgarian National Television, Bulgarian Socialist Party deputy chairman Kristian Vigenin will accept an invitation by There is Such a People for talks on the third-cabinet forming mandate.
+Speaking on the morning programme of the Bulgarian National Television, Bulgarian Socialist Party deputy chairman Kristian Vigenin will accept an invitation by There Is Such a People (TISP) for talks on the third cabinet-forming mandate.
 “We are simply trying to close the divisions that led us to a result of 7% in the last elections.
-As for the mandate, we have always thought in 2 ways - if it is handed to us and if it is not.
-But overall our approach is the same," he explained to relations between the party and President Rumen Radev.
+As for the mandate, we have always thought in two ways - if it is handed to us and if it is not.
+But overall our approach is the same," he explained the relations between the party and President Rumen Radev.

-"One of the reasons why the mandate was handed to TISP, which is not for the first, I think we can look to the legal dispute between Korneliya Ninova and the BSP National Council who exactly represents the party.
-I guess the president takes this into account, because there is a risk in these days when we have to decide the fate of a possible future government, there may be some uncertainties.
+"We can find one of the reasons why the mandate was handed to TISP in the legal dispute between Korneliya Ninova and the BSP National Council about exactly who represents the party.
+I guess the President takes this into account, because there is a risk in these days when we have to decide the fate of a possible future government, there may be some uncertainties.
 The third mandate, it is not of one political formation or another, we see it as a mandate of Parliament, one last chance for this Parliament to be able to form a government", said Vigenin.

-Referring to sources from the Bulgarian Socialist Party (BSP), TrudNews reports that former Bulgarian Socialist Party (BSP) leader Korneliya Ninova is keeping as hostage the party and the coalition, because she is only one who can sign documents.
-Days ago she withdrew a power of attorney from the party’s lawyer.
+Referring to sources from the Bulgarian Socialist Party (BSP), TrudNews reports that former BSP leader Korneliya Ninova is keeping as hostage the party and the coalition, because she is the only one who can sign documents.
+Days ago she withdrew the power of attorney from the party’s lawyer.

 WILDFIRES